Kosmas/pnx_things_i_bought/README.md

 ### Ruby on Rails - Phoenix

 * Since there is no scaffold generator for Phoenix the controller, views and migrations will be created manually.
+* is there a form_for equivalent in Phoenix or we are only using the form tag?
+* is there a partial to use form in edit/new as in Rails?
+* is there a way to display errors in new form as in model.errors.any? in Rails?
+* Phoenix alrady comes with bootstrap(?) so styling css is already available.
+* is there a flash message equivalent in Phoenix?